willzhang3/SHARE-parking_availability_prediction-Pytorch/README.md

   <img width="600" height="380.5" src=./figs/framework.png>
 </p>

-If you make advantage of the SHARE model in your research, please cite the following:
+If you take advantage of the SHARE model in your research, please cite the following:

 ```
 @inproceedings{zhang2019semi,